zpainter/iassist/content/about/regional-report-2001-2002-europe.md

 things.
-The FASTER consortium included the UKDA, NSD, DDA, CBS (Statistics Netherlands), University of Milan, CSO (Central Statistical Office, Ireland), SSB (Statistics Norway), and CIDSP (Centre d\'Informatisation des Données Socio Politiques, France).
-The final report by the EU review panel dated 31 March 2002 said, \"The project has been well run and very successful.
+The FASTER consortium included the UKDA, NSD, DDA, CBS (Statistics Netherlands), University of Milan, CSO (Central Statistical Office, Ireland), SSB (Statistics Norway), and CIDSP (Centre d'Informatisation des Données Socio Politiques, France).
+The final report by the EU review panel dated 31 March 2002 said, "The project has been well run and very successful.
 It has achieved all its major objectives, and has made more progress than anticipated in some areas.
 The exploitation plans are excellent, as is the prospect for successful